TwsitedWizard/kaiburr-frontend-ui/README.md

-# kaiburr-frontend-ui
-Frontend UI for the Kaiburr Full-Stack Assessment (Tasks 3).

 # Kaiburr Full-Stack Assessment: React UI

 This repository contains the React and TypeScript frontend application for Task 3 of the Kaiburr assessment.
 It provides a user interface to interact with the backend API, allowing users to create, view, search, execute, and delete tasks.